The Hardest Day: KG 1 and KG 76 hit Kenley, Biggin Hill and West Malling

 Nos.
 610, 615 and 32 Squadrons were guarding the air space near Biggin Hill.
 Operating at about 25,000 feet they were waiting for the high-altitude force to reach the area.
-Unfortunately, the German escort fighters had climbed much higher and they were taken by surprise.
+The German escort fighters had climbed much higher and the RAF squadrons were taken by surprise.
 JG 3's Bf 109s had been flying extended cover for the 12 Ju 88s and 27 Do 17s of KG 76.
 They spotted No. 615 below them and bounced the RAF fighters.
 Oberleutnant Lothar Keller and Leutnants Helmut Meckel and Helmut Landry each destroyed a Hurricane.
 While 615 had taken grievous losses, it had served an important purpose by keeping the escorting German fighters busy.
 While they engaged JG 3, Squadron Leader Michael Crossley led No. 32 Squadron against I. and III./KG 76 bombers without having to worry about enemy fighter aircraft.

 ZG 26's Bf 110s were flying near the formation, and tried to offer JG 3 support by intercepting Crossley's fighters but failed.
 Crossley led a head-on attack and downed one Do 17 while his squadron damaged several others.
 So close had the RAF fighters pressed home their attacks that the bombers had to move and jink to avoid their fire, putting the bomb-aimers off their aim.
 The Dorniers were already too close to their targets and the pilots could not realign before the formation was over and past the aiming point.
 Having been thwarted from bombing their official targets they aimed for rail tracks to the north and east of the airfield.
 Some of the unit targeted RAF Croydon, three miles north-west of Biggin Hill.
 Others turned around without releasing their bombs.
 The crews that bombed the rail lines found they were a difficult target to hit at 15,000 feet.
 Some released their bombs at intervals in the hope of hitting their targets, however some bombs fell on residential property.

 Crossley attempted a second pass on the bombers soon after.
 This time, the Bf 110s succeeded in getting in between the bombers and 32 Squadron.
 One Bf 110 was damaged while their gunners shot down and wounded Flight Lieutenant 'Humph' Russell.
 Seconds later, No. 64 Squadron's eight Spitfires turned up, led by Squadron Leader Donald MacDonell.
 They dived on the Dorniers from high-altitude.
 Some of the Squadron, including Squadron Leader MacDonell, attacked the Bf 110s, believing them to be Dorniers.
 MacDonell damaged a Bf 110 flown by Ruediger.
 Proske crash-landed and was taken prisoner.
 Several confusing dogfights broke out and lasted for some time.